 People domesticated animals thousands of years ago.
 So, since that time animals have become real partners and friends of ours.
 People have been using animals in different spheres of life like farming or hunting.
 Nowadays dogs are playing a much bigger role in our life.
 They can be tamed to complete various household tasks for the benefit of individuals, making their life easier.
+They are called as a Service Animal.

 Almost any pet can be in the role of an assistance animal, or as it’s commonly called a service animal.
 Nevertheless, a dog is used as a service animal more often than other species.
 It is caused by many different reasons, but the main one is an easier training process, depending on the breed.
 Dogs can perform lots of tasks and do different work.